EricDarve/NLA/content/Floating point numbers.md

 It is important to understand how computers make small errors during a computation.
 As a result, some algorithms may yield completely incorrect errors because these errors may be allowed to grow out of control.
 This happens for **unstable** algorithms.
+The first step is understanding how a computer stores numbers in memory.
+For this purpose, it uses floating point numbers.

 What is a floating point number?